Blog : Posts tagged with 'Christianity'

 So, there you have it.
 I don’t think The Mother is particularly ignorant.
 As I said above, I think she’s probably less ignorant than your average churchgoer is likely to be, because she takes a very active interest.
 But to her, the politicking of a motley band of Americans and Africans isn’t important.
 An earthquake in Lambeth Palace isn’t important.
 The Second Coming occurring in the Lady Chapel of our parish church probably wouldn’t disturb most of the congregation, so long as it didn’t disrupt the Mothers Union or the bellringers, and everyone still got a cup of tea (or coffee) after the Sunday communion service.
 For your average English Anglican, dogma is something you recite during the service without really listening or understanding.
 It certainly isn’t something to get all argumentative about.

 * where “ecumenical” means “Anglican and Methodist”, because they’re the only churches in the village.
-I’m not sure what they’ll do if those often-suggested plans to subsume British Methodists within Anglicanism ever make much progress.
+I’m not sure what they’ll do if those often-suggested plans to subsume British Methodists back into Anglicanism ever make much progress.

 Topical